oloBion/Retip/README.md

 ## Introduction

-Retip is an R package for predicting Retention Time for small molecules in a Liquid Chromatography Mass Spectrometry analysis.
+Retip is an R package for predicting Retention Time (RT) for small molecules in a Liquid Chromatography Mass Spectrometry analysis.
+Predictred retention time can be useful in identifying unknowns and removing false positive annotations.
-It uses 5 different machine learning algorithms to built a stable, accurate and fast RT prediction model:
+It uses five different machine learning algorithms to built a stable, accurate and fast RT prediction model:

 - Random Forest: a decision tree algorithms
 - BRNN: Bayesian Regularized Neural Network